Mateus-Folego/Landing-Page-With-HTML-and-CSS/README.md

 <h2><strong>Status:</strong> Finished ✔️</h2>

 ### This project was developed in my programming course (Programador-Br), in order to improve my knowledge of <strong>HTML</strong> and <strong>CSS</strong>.
-The purpose of the page is to make the fans of Marcos Stanley manage to book the ticket for stand up show.
+The purpose of the page is to make Marcos Stanley`s fans manage to book the ticket for stand up show.
 <br>

 <div align="center">